General Social Survey - Caregiving and Care Receiving (GSS)

 This survey collects data on the situation of Canadians who receive help or care because of a long-term health condition, a disability or problems related to aging, and of those who provide help or care to family members or friends with those conditions.
 Data from this survey will help us to better understand the needs and challenges faced by these Canadians, and allow policy makers to design programs that meet their needs.

 Questions in the survey cover the types and amount of care family caregivers provide, the kinds and amounts of care Canadians receive, and the unmet needs of those who need care but are not receiving it.
 An expanded set of questions covers the impact of caregiving on various aspects of the lives of caregivers.
-All respondents will be asked questions about their overall health, employment, housing and other socio-demographic characteristics such as birth place, religion and language.
+All respondents are asked questions about their overall health, employment, housing and other socio-demographic characteristics such as birth place, religion and language.

 Results from this survey will be used by analysts and researchers to study current situations and trends, and by many government departments to develop policies and programs that can have an impact on individuals who receive care, their families, those who provide care, and those who may need or provide care in the future.